web-platform-tests/interop/2024/planning-process.md

 4. Elimination Round 2: Reduction — two weeks (Oct 19 – Nov 2)
 5. Elimination Round 3: Prioritization — three weeks (Nov 2 – Nov 30, exc.
 North America Thanksgiving)

+Interop 2024 and the set of accepted proposals will be announced in January 2024.

 ### Call for Proposal Period